mikeizbicki/lab-sqlite-joins/README.md

 This lab will review:
 1. strengths of SQLite (easy to distribute databases),
 1. weaknesses of SQLite (weak typing, sometimes slow, missing SQL syntax),
-1. navigating unfamiliar databases, and
+1. the LEFT JOIN and the NOT IN operations, and
-1. LEFT JOIN and the NOT IN operations.
+1. how to navigating unfamiliar databases.

 ## Background